krzysztofzuraw/blog/src/posts/wip-typescript-swagger.md

 });
 ```

 ## What works fine

-* One source of truth - swagger JSON schema
+- One source of truth - swagger JSON schema
-* Strictly typed API out of the box on frontend
+- Strictly typed API out of the box on frontend

 ## What do not works fine

-* Communication - this is typical one.
+- Communication - this is typical one.
 When there is a bug - which person should be reponsible for updating a types in proto and swagger?
 This is something we still figuring out
-*
----

-* [x] npx swagger generator
-* [x] node script
+## What else you can use

+- Generating types from protobuff

+## Summary

-* [ ] proto in the future
+It the future
-* [ ] one source of truth
-* [ ] what works fine
-* [ ] what do not works fine
-* [x] axios client